-The proposed density ranges within this plan are consistent with the 'non-farm residential acreage' provisions within WLI requirements.
-By addressing development density associated with long term development, this plan works in conjunction with any potential modifications to regulations such as zoning at the local level or farmland preservation requirements at the state level. within the Working Lands Initiative must include key provisions including the following:
+The proposed density ranges within this plan are consistent with the "non-farm residential acreage" provisions within WLI requirements.
+By addressing development density associated with long term development, this plan works in conjunction with any potential modifications to regulations such as zoning at the local level or farmland preservation requirements at the state level.
+This chapter, the corresponding chapter in the Inventory and Trends Report, and the Burnett County Future Land Use Map, and the Burnett County Zoning Map will serve as the foundation for the updated Burnett County Farmland Preservation Plan.
+As an example, the Certified Farmland Preservation (Exclusive Agriculture) Zoning District within the Working Lands Initiative must include key provisions including the following:

-- "Non-farm residences" uses will require conditional use permits - The ratio of "non-farm residential acreage" to "farm acreage" may not exceed a ratio of 1:20 on any "base farm tract." - There may by no more than four (4) dwelling units in "non-farm residences" (nor more than 5 dwelling units in residences of any kind) on any "base farm tract." - There will no longer be a 35-acre minimum lot size requirement as the goal is smaller lot sizes that convert less farmland.
+- "Non-farm residences" uses will require conditional use permits - The ratio of "non-farm residential acreage" to "farm acreage" may not exceed a ratio of 1:20 on any "base farm tract." - There may by no more than four (4) dwelling units in "non-farm residences" (nor more than 5 dwelling units in residences of any kind) on any "base farm tract." - There will no longer be a 35 acre minimum lot size requirement as the goal is smaller lot sizes that convert less farmland.